-Last year, the Board met seven times, and the standing committees met a total of 19 times.
+Last year, the Board met six times, and the standing committees met a total of 14 times.
 Each director attended more than 75% of the meetings of the Board of Directors and each of the committees on which he or she served.
+Mr. Somerhalder attended each of the meetings of the Board of Directors in 2016 following his appointment.

 Directors are expected to attend annual meetings of shareholders.
-All directors, except for Al Walker, our director that did not stand for reelection, attended the 2015 annual meeting.
+All then-current directors attended the 2016 annual meeting.